Moxibyte/MoxPP/README.md

 # MoxPP
 C++ Template Repository with Conan2 and Premake5 for Windows and Linux.
+Out of the Box unit-testing and GitHub actions.

 **Please make sure to read the WHOLE readme and follow all instructions!**